RedisLabs/redislabs-docs/content/rs/clusters/configure/cluster-settings.md

         /rs/clusters/configure/cluster-settings/,
 ]
 ---
-You can view and set various cluster settings such as cluster name, email service, time zone, and license in the **Settings > General** page.
+You can view and set various cluster settings, such as cluster name, email service, time zone, and license, on the **Cluster > Configuration** page.

+## General configuration tab

-## Entering a cluster key
+### Upload cluster license key

-After purchasing a cluster key and if your account has the "Admin" role, you can enter the key in the Cluster Key field, either during initial\
-cluster creation or at any time afterward.
-The key defines various cluster settings, such as the maximum number of shards you can have in the cluster.
-For more detailed information see [Cluster License Keys]({{< relref "/rs/clusters/configure/license-keys.md" >}}).
+After purchasing a cluster license and if your account has the "Admin" role, you can upload the cluster license key, either during initial cluster creation or at any time afterward.
+The license key defines various cluster settings, such as the maximum number of shards you can have in the cluster.
+For more detailed information see [Cluster license keys]({{< relref "/rs/clusters/configure/license-keys.md" >}}).

-## Viewing the maximum number of allowed shards
+### View max number of allowed shards

-The maximum number of allowed shards, which is determined by the Cluster Key, appears in the **Max number of shards** field.
+The maximum number of allowed shards, which is determined by the cluster license key, appears in the **Max number of shards** field in the **License** section.

-## Viewing the cluster name
+### View cluster name

-The cluster name appears in the **Cluster name** field.
+The cluster name appears in the **Cluster name** field in the **License** section.
 This gives a common name that your team or Redis support can refer to.
 It is especially helpful if you have multiple clusters.

-## Setting your time zone
+### Set time zone

-You can set your time zone in the **Timezone** field.
-This is recommended in order to make sure that the date, time fields, and log entries are shown in your preferred time zone.
+You can set your time zone in the **Time zone** field.
+This is recommended to make sure the date, time fields, and log entries are shown in your preferred time zone.

+## Alert settings tab

-## Configuring email server settings
+### Configure email server settings

-To enable receiving alerts by email, fill in the details for your email server in the email server settings section and select the requested connection security method: TLS/SSL, STARTTLS, or None.
-Upon completing to fill-in all details, it is advisable to verify the specified settings by clicking **Test Mail**.
+To enable email alerts:

+1. Enter your email
+server details in the **Email server settings** section.

+1. Select a connection security method:

+    - TLS/SSL

+    - STARTTLS

+    - None

+1. Send a test email to verify your email server settings.